rodrigomasiniai/GenAIChatIniciante/README.md

 ### Transformers

 - Transformers are a deep learning model architecture designed for sequential data processing tasks and have revolutionized NLP tasks.
-- They consist of multiple layers of self-attention (which is a key mechanism that enable them to weigh the importance of different input tokens dynamically, capturing long-range dependencies in the data effectively.) and feedforward neural networks.
+- They consist of multiple layers of ``self-attention`` (which is a key mechanism that enable them to weigh the importance of different input tokens dynamically, capturing long-range dependencies in the data effectively.) and ``feedforward neural networks``.
 - Pre-trained models like BERT, GPT, T5 etc., have been released by major organizations, enabling transfer learning for downstream NLP tasks.

 We will use the following models for our chatbot:

 ### RoBERTa for question answering

-Facebook AI's RoBERTa (Robustly Optimized BERT Approach) is an improvement to Google AI's BERT (Bidirectional Encoder Representations from Transformers).
+Facebook AI's RoBERTa (``Robustly Optimized BERT Approach``) is an improvement to Google AI's BERT (``Bidirectional Encoder Representations from Transformers``).
 While BERT laid the foundation for transformer-based models in NLP, RoBERTa further optimized the pre-training process and achieved better performance by leveraging larger datasets and advanced training techniques:

-- **Advanced Training Techniques:** RoBERTa incorporated techniques such as dynamic masking and increased batch sizes.
+- **Advanced Training Techniques:** RoBERTa incorporated techniques such as ``dynamic masking`` and ``increased batch sizes``.
 Dynamic masking involves masking tokens dynamically during pre-training, allowing the model to focus more on learning contextual information.
 Additionally, RoBERTa used larger mini-batches during training, which helped in better generalization and optimization.

-- **Focus on Masked Language Modeling (MLM):** Unlike BERT, which also included the next sentence prediction (NSP) task during pre-training, RoBERTa focused solely on the MLM task.
+- **Focus on Masked Language Modeling (MLM):** Unlike BERT, which also included the ``next sentence prediction (NSP)`` task during pre-training, RoBERTa focused solely on the ``MLM`` task.
 By dedicating all resources to improving the accuracy of predicting masked tokens, RoBERTa was able to fine-tune its language understanding capabilities more effectively.

 ### BART for text summarization

 BART (Bidirectional and Auto-Regressive Transformers) is a sequence-to-sequence model introduced by Facebook AI:

-- **Bidirectional**: It can process input sequences in both forward and backward directions.
+- **Bidirectional:** It can process input sequences in both forward and backward directions.
 This bidirectional capability enables BART to capture context from both preceding and succeeding tokens, enhancing its understanding of the input sequence.

-- **Auto-Regressive**: It employs an auto-regressive decoding strategy during generation, where it generates one token at a time from left to right based on the previously generated tokens.
+- **Auto-Regressive:** It employs an auto-regressive decoding strategy during generation, where it generates one token at a time from left to right based on the previously generated tokens.
 This approach ensures that each token is conditioned on the tokens generated before it, allowing it to produce coherent and contextually relevant outputs.

 ---